Please ensure Javascript is enabled for purposes of website accessibility

-Lesson 2: Searching for assets
+Lesson 2: Search for assets

-- 2 minute read
+• 2 minute read

-After completing this lesson you will be able to:
+After completing this lesson, you will be able to perform the following tasks:

-Experiment with the different search criteria that can be used.
+• Experiment with different search criteria.

-Evaluate how to handle search results.
+• Evaluate handling search results.

 Use the PI AF database named Green Power Company, which is located on your PI AF server.
 You will be asked to write several methods that search for elements and attributes and print the search results to the console.
 Before starting, it might help to familiarize yourself with the Green Power Company database using PI System Explorer.